springone-tour-2020-cicd/katacoda-scenarios/5-manage-triggers/step5.md

-# Add the promotion Pipeline
+# Add the promotion pipeline

 Objective:
 Now that you've sorted out the ops repository, you can start creating the promotion pipeline.